rocketonthemoon/404-not-found-page/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- You can see the demo on the netlify site <!-- ! blah blah -->
+- You can see the demo on the netlify site https://404notfoundpages.netlify.app
 - I am a student studying at vilnius university and i've been learning web dev for like around one year
-- I improved my understanding about all the responsive design field
+- I improved my understanding about the oversall responsive design concept
 - To Dare Is To Do !!

 ### Built With